codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 %}

 #### Git
-Displays version control information to track changes, code history, and collaboration, showing the evolution of the application's codebase.
+Version control information to track changes, code history, and collaboration, showing the evolution of the application's codebase.

 Useful for project managers and developers to trace:
-* Pull request history
+* PR (pull request) history
-* Committer information
+* Committer and commit information
-* Commit message
-* Promotion information
+* Promotion
-* Cluster and namespace the application is deployed to
+* Cluster and Namespace the application is deployed to

 {% include
 	image.html